 Instant Pot Pot Roast is simply the easiest, tastiest way to prepare pot roast.
-This recipe for Instant Pot Pot Roast creates an amazingly tender and flavorful pot roast that is served with potatoes and carrots for a family favorite comfort food recipe--made fast!
+Made with carrots and potatoes, this tender, flavorful Pot Roast Dinner is a family favorite.

 Instant Pot Pot Roast